tjingsheng/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-# 3. Quick Reference Guide
+## 3. Quick Reference Guide

-This tutorial covers on the important information for you to utilise SEPlendid to its fullest capacity.
-Do pay special attention to the Key Definitions and Command Format sections which cover on how you can run essential features on SEPlendid.
+This section covers important information for you to utilise SEPlendid to its fullest capacity.
+You will learn how to navigate SEPlendid effectively and the commands section will cover on how you can run essential features on SEPlendid.

 ## 3.1.
 Graphical User Interface (GUI)

-SEPlendid provides a GUI which provides you a good visual feedback.
-The GUI allows you to click and view the courses which provides a more detailed information about the course such as the course units.
-This will be a quick run through of the layout of the GUI.
+SEPlendid's GUI is designed to provide you with great visual feedback and user experience.
+SEPlendid's GUI allows you to click and view the different courses which provides an in-depth insight about the course such as the course units and description.
+Let's now take a look at the different components available in SEPlendid's GUI.

 SEPlendid's GUI consists of these four main components:
 1. Command Input Box